-Based on careful history collection, physical examination and investigation, a patient having high-grade fever, shortness of breathing is present.
-My patient all investigation done like complete blood count, Routine test, random blood sugar, renal function test, hemogram,
+Based on careful history collection, physical examination and investigation, a patient having high-grade fever, shortness of breathing is present. patient was adviced to go to the laboratory where investigation of his complete blood count, Routine test, random blood sugar, renal function test, hemogram, urine routine, ultrasound, CT scan, were all performed.
+Serological techniques, like enzyme-linked immunosorbent assays (ELISA), can be used to confirm the presence of anti-chikungunya antibodies, including IgM and IgG.